hapijs/hapi.dev/static/lib/tutorials/en_US/expresstohapi.md

 });
 ```

 First you install `joi`, then require it in your project.
-To validate the input date, you specify what data type you are expecting, then set rules on that data.
+To validate the input data, you specify what data type you are expecting, then set rules on that data.
 In this case, `post` will be a `string` with a maximum number of characters of 140.
 In `joi` you can string rules together like:

 ```js
 Joi.string().min(1).max(140).